meganm38/CityRevolution/README.md

 Sun Mar 27 13:58:33 PDT 2022 ShangriLa is open for business.

 Sun Mar 27 13:58:36 PDT 2022 5 bookings have been created for Chandler at ShangriLa.

+## Phase 4: Task 3

+If I had more time to work on this project:

+- I would create Exception classes to handle invalid user inputs inside model rather than checking them against constraints in the ui.

+- I would refactor additional repetitive code in my swing ui windows.
+Although they all currently extend the abstract class Window, I realized that there still existed some methods in the child classes which shared very similar implementations.